fbpx skip to Main Content

 Marketing

-In addition to our contractual services, we would like to process your personal information, with your consent, to send you information regarding offers or promotions we think will be of interest to you.
-You will be asked for your consent when you register with the practice and we will refresh your consent on a regular basis.
-You can change your mind at any time by speaking to the staff in our practice, or emailing us.
+In addition to our contractual services, we would like to process your personal data, with your consent, to send you information regarding offers or promotions we think will be of interest to you.
+You can change your mind at any time by clicking the ‘unsubscribe’ link in our marketing correspondence, speaking to the staff in our practice, or emailing us via paul@knutsfordvetsurgery.co.uk.

 How long will we store your data?

-We review our data retention periods for personal information on a regular basis.
-We will store your personal data for as long as you are a client of ours and thereafter for as long as any legal claim may be made against the practice or our colleagues and to comply with our legal and regulatory requirements including for HMRC and RCVS.
+We review our data retention periods for personal data on a regular basis.
+We will store your personal data for as long as reasonably necessary to fulfil the purposes for which that personal data was collected.
+We may also store relevant personal data for as long as any legal claim may be made against the practice or our colleagues and to comply with our legal and regulatory requirements including for HMRC and RCVS.
 This will usually be six years.
-We will pseudonymise or anonymise your personal information where possible and anonymised data may be used in historical statistical or clinical analysis.
+We will pseudonymise or anonymise your personal data where possible and anonymised data may be used in historical statistical or clinical analysis.

-We do not transfer your personal data outside the EU.
-If you access our services while you are outside the EU, your information may be transferred outside the EU to provide you with those services.
+We may transfer your personal data outside the UK, including where you access our services while you are outside the UK,.

 Disclosure of your information